matomo-org/developer-documentation/docs/generated/2.14.0-b4/Piwik/Plugin/Segment.md

 or callable: `string $valueToMatch`, `string $segment` (see [setSegment()](/api-reference/Piwik/Plugin/Segment#setsegment)), `string $matchType`
 (eg SegmentExpression::MATCH_EQUAL or any other match constant of this class) and `$segmentName`.

+If the closure returns NULL, then Piwik assumes the segment sub-string will not match any visitor.

 #### Signature

 -  It accepts the following parameter(s):